Park Policies

 Thank you for your cooperation

-Our ramp consists of rubber mats laid over the sand down to the waters edge from approximately October to May (weather permitting).
+– Our ramp consists of rubber mats laid over the sand down to the waters edge from approximately October to May (weather permitting).

-Cars and trailers cannot be parked at the boat ramp area and need to be taken back to your unit or suitable vacant back area to keep the beach and lawn areas around the boat ramp clear.
+– Cars and trailers cannot be parked at the boat ramp area and need to be taken back to your unit or suitable vacant back area to keep the beach and lawn areas around the boat ramp clear.

-Public boat ramps with finger jetties are at Abbey and Quindalup.
+– Public boat ramps with finger jetties are at Abbey and Quindalup.

 Please see us/call us at Reception for any advice and help if required.

-Boats to be moored more than 50m away from the jetty (both sides) and well clear of boat ramp.
+Boats are to be anchored/moored more than 50m away from the jetty (both sides) and well clear of boat ramp.
 It is important to keep the area around the jetty clear of boats and ropes for jetty fishers and swimmers.
-People who leave their boat moored in the ocean overnight generally do so by anchoring the bow pointing out to sea using a sand anchor out front and with a slightly slack rope back to the shore off the stern, allowing the boat to swing a little.
+People who leave their boat in the ocean overnight generally do so by anchoring the bow pointing out to sea using a sand anchor out front and with a slightly slack rope back to the shore off the stern, allowing the boat to swing a little.

 For our peak summer and autumn times we install back rope tie on points which when provided are to be used and thus avoid anchors, star pickets, rope hazards etc. This creates a standard and safe system of mooring boats in the interest of all beach goers.
 If you are unfamiliar with this system or have any questions at all including advice about the weather and the suitability to leave the boat in the ocean overnight, please see us/call us at Reception.